-The archive service should have a number of regular methods of consulting stakeholders, including existing and potential users, internal and external users.
-Consultation can be undertaken in a number of ways, for example, focus groups, user groups/panels, visitor books, comment cards and questionnaires.
-These should be analysed to produce a clear view of the current audience and influence the intended audience for engagement work.
-The archive service should be able to show how the results of the consultation are fed back into the forward planning and policymaking process.
+The archive service should have a number of regular methods of finding out the needs of stakeholders, including existing and potential users, internal and external users.
+This can be achieved in a number of ways, for example, focus groups, user groups/panels, visitor books, comment cards and questionnaires.
+These should be analysed to produce a clear view of the current audience and influence the intended audience for engagement work, whether this means offering more to key communities and/or seeking to reach out to new audiences.
+The archive service should be able to show how the results of the needs analysis are fed back into the forward planning and policymaking process.